markstringer-dti/markstringer-dti.github.io/dti.md

 You're just saying this because you're young and inexperienced.
 If you're not up to the job, just say, I'm sure I can find somebody else who is.
 If you're saying this, I'm wondering if you're competent.
-That's exactly what a conman who's taking all my money would say.
+That's exactly what someone who's trying to take all my money would say.
 Why are you always so negative?
 You can't possibly know that.
 I heard from somebody else that this was going fine.